 Ref.
 Question Policy Principles G1 Are combustible materials kept away from any sources of ignition, including gas and electrical intake cupboards?
-Answer r Finding/Observation Yes No significant issues or observations identified at the time of the premises survey.
+Answer Finding/Observation Yes No significant issues or observations identified at the time of the premises survey.

 Ref.
 Question Policy Principles G2 Are the escape routes kept clear of items combustible materials or waste and free of any trip hazards?
-Answe er Finding/Observation Yes It is understood that In low rise premises belonging to Berneslai Homes, cleaning of the common areas is the responsibility of the residents.
-General housekeeping standards within the common areas was considered reasonable and no items in contravention of the Berneslai Homes policy were observed at the time of the premises survey.
-No other observations were made.
+Answer Finding/Observation Yes There were no items in contravention of the Berneslai Homes policy observed in the internal common areas at the time of the premises survey.

 Ref.
 Question Policy Principles G3 Are mobility scooters or electric vehicles stored in the means of escape?
 If yes has an assessment been undertaken in line with the NFCC "Mobility Scooter Guidance for Residential Buildings"?
-Answe r Finding/Observation N/A None observed at the time of the premises survey.
+Answer Finding/Observation N/A None observed at the time of the premises survey.